rventura20/LinuxClassRepo/Lectures/Week03_ShellScripting/Readme.md

 ## [ 7:00 - 7:10 ] Homework Review
-See the week2test directory here
+See the week 2 homework directory.

 ## [ 7:10 - 7:20 ] Pattern matching in bash
 No we get into pattern matching in linux.
 A common way to match patterns in Linux is to use * when using bash.
+There are a couple of more commands.
+Here they are:
+* \* - match zero or more characters
+* ? - match any single character
+* [xyz] - match any characters in the set.

+And here's a reference: https://www.linuxjournal.com/content/pattern-matching-bash

 Lets make a directory called dir, and put a bunch of files in it.
 Lets name them:

 ```